Scout24/aws-ha-updater/README.md

 - wait for instances to be "InService" according to ELB

-    - when successfull: terminate the old instances
+    - when successful: terminate the old instances

     - when timeout occured: terminate the new instances

 - reset ASG sizes

-- resume all processes (when timeout: disable Autoscaling Processes)
+- resume all processes (when timeout: disable autoscaling processes)